cube-js/cube/docs/Getting-Started-Docker.md

 ### Configuration with cube.js file

-In case you're planning to use cube.js file for configuration you need to add it to the volumes.
+When using the `cube.js` file for configuration, you need to add it to the `volumes` definition in your `docker-compose.yml`:

 ```yaml
   volumes: